 Two Stage Exams

 Do you want to keep the learning going after the exam?
 Consider using Two Stage Exams in your classroom.
 A recent study shows higher retention of course material when students have collaborative group tests immediately after the individual test.

 Watch a video on the Two Stage Exam process.

 While we'd like to think of assessments as a learning opportunity for students, most get their grade and forget it.
 Test and assignment wrappers encourage students to think about how they prepared, where they struggled, and how they can improve on the next exam or assignment.

 Every faculty member faces the daunting task of upholding academic integrity in a world that provides more and more opportunities for cheating.
 Thanks to modern technology and the internet, cheating has gotten both more sophisticated and easier to accomplish.
-Luckily, strategies and technologies exist that help limit cheating in your course.
-Here are 10 tips to limit cheating in your course.
+Luckily, strategies and technologies exist that help limit cheating in your course, like Proctorio and Unicheck.
+For more, check out these 10 tips to limit cheating in your course.